VivekDhanwada/nsw-opal-sql-analysis/01-nem-emissions-bidding/README.md

 ## Contribution Note

 This was a group capstone project.
-My individual contribution focused on Python code development, data cleaning, and Task 4 analysis.
+My individual contribution focused on Python code development and data cleaning.
 The final report represents collaborative group work.

 ## Data Source